About Isabella

 Frequently Asked Questions

 To register to vote in Isabella, Oklahoma, residents can register online through the Oklahoma State Election Board's website, by mail, or in person at the Major County elections office.
 Oklahoma requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Oklahoma State Election Board's voter lookup tool.
-For local municipal elections in Isabella, contact the Major County Clerk's office for schedules and ballot information.
+For local county and state elections (Isabella is an unincorporated community in Major County and does not hold municipal elections), contact the Major County Clerk's office for schedules and ballot information.

-Property records for Isabella, Oklahoma are maintained by the Major County Assessor's Office and the Major County County Clerk.
+Property records for Isabella, Oklahoma are maintained by the Major County Assessor's Office and the Major County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Major County, including parcels in Isabella.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Major County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Major County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Oklahoma counties provide online property record searches through their county websites.
-For in-person requests, visit the Major County offices at the county courthouse.
 The Major County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Isabella, Oklahoma residents are available through both county and state offices.
 The Oklahoma State Department of Health, Vital Records Service, located in Oklahoma City, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Oklahoma.
 Orders can be placed online, by mail, or in person.
 Locally, the Major County Clerk's office issues marriage licenses and maintains marriage records for Major County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.